-reinforced with metal plates.
-This basic type of shield, although strong, does tend to splinter, but this can sometimes save the user's life as his enemy's weapon can get trapped allowing him to strike back whilst his enemy struggles to free his weapon.
+There are two types of shield common to the warriors of Mordbeim: the first is made of wood, occasionally reinforced with metal plates.
+This basic type of shield, although strong, does tend to splinter, but this can sometimes save the user's life as his enemy's weapon can get trapped allowing him to strike back whilst his enemy struggles to free bis weapon.

-Metal shields are beavy and cumbersome, but last much longer and can take a battering.
+Metal shields are heavy and cumbersome, but last much longer and can take a battering.
 A typical Empire shield is either round or triangular, and carries the emblem of the province or city of its owner.